lattalab/NSYSU_AdvanceML/README.md

   2. Show the `accuary` and `confusion matrix` of top1 and top3
   3. calculate the value of $$\frac{top \ 1 \ accuracy}{number \ of \ weights}$$
   4. Use such trained model to try to predict the result on Testing data and store the result into a CSV file.
+* HW3
+    Use RNN (including LSTM and GRU) model to do `classification`, `sentimental classification`, `NLP word prediction` tasks and show the accuracy statistics and confusion matrix.
+    More information are writed in README in the HW3 folder.